 Several years ago, I wet felted wool roving into balls for dryer balls.

-These have lasted a long time,
+Those dryer balls lasted a long time,

 but some of the wool is beginning to separate.